GNWilkins/GNWilkins.github.io/486_Lab6/covid_worker_market_tweets.md

   This map has the COVID-19 tweets frequencies removed for clarity, so that it just shows the county-level difference in tweets relating to markets versus workers.
 <image src="../486_Lab6/images/worker_market_tweets.png?raw=true"/>
 <br>
-  Example code used to gathered tweets:
+  Example code used to gathered tweets, using the rtweet package:
 <br>
 <image src="../486_Lab6/images/r_code_block.PNG?raw=true"/>